 ATOD Information and Harm Reduction Training

-The training covers up-to-date evidenced based ATOD data and trends, detailed information about major drugs of dependence including harm reduction information and, stigma and discrimination towards people who use drugs.
-The training also includes basic knowledge on ATOD issues in the community, ATOD screening, brief intervention, treatment and referral to ATOD service providers.
+The training covers up-to-date evidenced based AOD data and trends, detailed information about major drugs of dependence including harm reduction information and, stigma and discrimination towards people who use drugs.
+The training also includes basic knowledge on AOD issues in the community, AOD screening, brief intervention, treatment and referral to AOD service providers.

 Upcoming training and registrations